 For Groups and Networks

-The multicultural project functions best when we are across all of the various networks and social/support groups that are available, so if you are involved with an LGBT multicultural social group, LGBT international student group or know about a related health service, then get into contact with us and let us know.
-Email email@example.com
+The multicultural project functions best when we are across all of the various networks and social/support groups that are available, so if you are involved with an LGBTIQ+ multicultural social group, LGBTIQ+ international student group or know about a related health service, then get into contact with us and let us know.
+Email firstname.lastname@example.org

 If you are a person who is feeling a bit isolated and wants to get connected with other people or if you want to learn a bit more about a particular topic then reach out to us and we can support you.
 Email email@example.com

 Sign up for our regular Compass newsletter and stay up to date with everything happening in our multicultural project.